cedx/grinder-php-minify/README.md

 ```

 ### `recurse`
 By default, a source directory is scanned recursively.
-You can force the minifier to only process the files located at the root of the source directory by setting the `recurse` option to `false`.
+You can force the minifier to only process the files located at the root of the source directory by setting the `recurse` option to `false`:

 ```dart
 php_minify.compress('path/to/src', 'path/to/out', recurse: false);